 Rue Bonaparte

 To head away from Saint-Sulpice, take Rue Bonaparte, a quintessential Parisian street lined with elegant boutiques, antique shops and galleries.
-It leads you up to the Boulevard Saint Germain and the.
-At the end of the street, you’ll find the famed Café de Flore and Les Deux Magots.
+It leads you up to the Boulevard Saint Germain, where you’ll find two of the most famous cafés in Paris.

 An inside tip is to stop off at the nearby Monoprix (52 Rue de Rennes), the Saint Germain outpost of a French chain that sells a wide range of products, including food, fashion and beauty.
 It’s where Anne-Maire stocks up on good quality and affordable jumpers!